Car insurance for convicted drivers

 Here are some tactics to help you cut costs on the cover you need.

 - To state the bleeding obvious, drive carefully and safely from now on.
-A few points on your licence after a speeding offence will undoubtedly bump up your premiums.
+A few points on your licence after a speeding offence will undoubtedly bump up your premium.
 Adding insult to injury by committing another offence in quick succession will make insurance even more expensive and harder to get.

 - Compare and contrast providers.
 It’s really important that you don’t run out and buy the first policy you’re offered.
 Be sure to get as many different quotes as possible and compare the cover on offer, and the costs, side-by-side.
 Pick the cheapest policy option that still offers the level of cover you want.